-- 1) The Public Relations major will demonstrate the understanding of public relations by implementing and proposing a multi-part public relations plan for clients and organizations. - 2) The Public Relations major will understand the different kinds of PR tools available and be able to use the best method(s) for delivering PR messages to appropriate audiences. - 3) The Public Relations major will conduct themselves with professionalism and have a strong work ethic when dealing with internship opportunities and on-the-job practical training. - 4) The Public Relations major will be able to communicate using above average presentations skills when pitching and delivering ideas and research to various audiences.
+- 1) The Public Relations major will demonstrate the understanding of public relations by implementing and proposing a multi-part public relations plan for clients and organizations. - 2) The Public Relations major will understand the different kinds of PR tools available and be able to use the best method(s) for delivering PR messages to appropriate audiences.

+4) The Public Relations major will be able to communicate using above average presentations skills when pitching and delivering ideas and research to various audiences.